SummaryDev/sui-archive/docs/sui-data-tool-features.md

 ## Query results from the API

 Response comes in json or csv which you can parse to automate your data pipeline.

 ![bg fit right](images/redash-api-response-json.png)

 ## Charts

-Build charts from the results of you query.
+Build charts from the results of your query.

 ![bg fit right](images/redash-pie-chart.png)